datastax/python-driver/docs/user_defined_types.rst

 As shown in the code example, inserting data for UDT columns without registering a class works fine for prepared statements.
-However, **you must register a class to insert UDT columns with unprepared statements**.
+However, **you must register a class to insert UDT columns with unprepared statements** *.
 You can still query UDT columns without registered classes using unprepared statements, they will simply return ``namedtuple`` instances (just like prepared statements do).

+\* this applies to *parameterized* unprepared statements, in which the driver will be formatting parameters -- not statements with interpolated UDT literals.